MeshFEM/catamari/docs/quickstart.rst

 marginal kernel matrices are assumed to be Hermitian.
 Thus, we will henceforth assume all marginal kernel matrices Hermitian Positive Semi-Definite with two-norm bounded from above by 1.

+Essentially all of the high-performance techniques for performing a dense or sparse-direct :math:`LDL^H` factorization can be carried over to directly sampling a DPP from its marginal kernel matrix by exploiting the relationship between Schur complements and conditional DPP sampling (by sequentially flipping a Bernoulli coin based upon the value of each pivot to determine whether its corresponding index should be in the sample).

+TODO(Jack Poulson): Explain the mathematics behind this relationship.

 Dense DPP sampling